Shadi Ghosheh

-Shadi Ghosheh (born 5 December 1987) is a football player.
+Shadi Ghosheh (born 5 December 1987) is a former footballer who plays as a centre back.
 Born in Italy, he is of Tunisian and Jordanian descent.

-Biography
+Club career

 Youth career

-Born in Rome, capital of Italy, Ghosheh started his career at Rome club Urbetevere.
+Born in Rome, capital of Italy, Ghosheh started his career at Rome club AS Urbetevere Calcio.
 He left for Rosetana in 2004–05 season, played in Berretti under-20 team.
 In January 2005 he left for Messina.
 The club signed him outright at the end of season.
 In 2006–07 season, he left for Cisco Roma's Berretti team.